 4. Time Savings

-It takes less time to hire a team of developers from an outside development agency than hiring permanent staff.
+Hiring a team of developers from an outside development agency takes less time than hiring permanent staff.
 You are saved from the long process of hiring, training, and maintaining the permanent staff when the project is under discussion, and you have no time to waste.

-Staff Augmentation vs Managed Services vs In-House Staffing
+IT Staff Augmentation vs. Managed Services vs. In-House Staffing

-When confused between staff augmentation and managed services, hedge your bets!
-Analyze your requirements, consider the pros and cons of each of the available options, and choose wisely.
+When you need clarification between IT staff augmentation and managed services, hedge your bets!
+Analyze your requirements, consider the pros and cons of each available option, and choose wisely.

 Here’s a decision framework to help you make an informed decision: